General Questions

 - If a psychologist is ordered by a Court to provide services or release records, the psychologist must provide information as requested by the Court.

 A psychologist is an individual who has acquired the required post-graduate degree in psychology that meets academic requirements specified by a provincial College tasked with credentialing psychologists.
-In British Columbia, via the College of Psychologists of British Columbia, a psychologist must earned a Doctoral degree (Ph.D. or Psy.D.) in an appropriate accredited program of study.
+In British Columbia, via the College of Health and Care Professionals of British Columbia, a psychologist must earned a Doctoral degree (Ph.D. or Psy.D.) in an appropriate accredited program of study.
 A psychologist must also be registered with his or her respective provincial College which involves completion of a registration examination in psychological theory, research, and practice and completion of ethics and jurisprudence examinations.

 A psychiatrist holds a medical degree and has completed medical school and a four-year residency in psychiatry.
 A psychiatrist will have passed several written examinations administered by a national board, and is qualified to prescribe medications.
 Some psychiatrists also provide psychotherapy.
 Further information on about psychiatrists and the practice of psychiatry is available at the website of the Canadian Psychiatric Association.